Toni Servillo as Jep Gambardella, cultured art critic and one-time novelist

 Ciancio confirmed to Esquire that Jep exclusively wore shoes from Hogan and Tod’s (both Tod’s Group brands), though I’m not sure which of these Italian shoemakers made this pair.
 The wingtip toes and heel counters are all a rich brown leather while the vamps are a warm beige.
 The top pieces around the shoe openings and the facing through which the black laces are threaded through five sets of eyelets are also brown leather, and the outsoles are a hard dark brown leather.
 Jep wears ivory socks that effectively continue the leg line into his shoes with more elegance than plain white hosiery.

-Like his friend Romano, Jep frequently wears Ray-Ban eyewear, donning a set of rectangular glasses with dark tortoise acetate frames.
+Like his friend Romano, Jep frequently wears Ray-Ban eyewear, donning a set of square-framed glasses in dark tortoise acetate.
 Jep’s stainless steel watch has been tentatively identified as a Rolex, possibly an Air-King, by a reader who emailed Jake’s Rolex World last year.
 Fastened to his left wrist via steel Oyster-style link bracelet, Jep’s Rolex appears to have a silver dial with non-numeric hour markers similar to a ref.
 14010 Air-King.

 (After this post went live on Instagram, a commenter also suggested that Jep may more likely be wearing a platinum Rolex Day-Date with an ice blue dial.)